ChristineNanu/ChristineNanu/README.md

 # Hi there, I'm Christine! 👋

 ## Bio
 I specialize in transforming visionary concepts into groundbreaking applications.
-With a mastery of JavaScript, React, and Python, I design and develop solutions that are both functional and inspiring.
+With a mastery of JavaScript, React,Flutter and Python, I design and develop solutions that are both functional and inspiring.
 My expertise extends to crafting visually stunning mockups with Figma, ensuring each project delivers not just performance but a memorable user experience.
 Passionate about pushing the envelope of technology, I’m driven to create solutions that redefine what's possible.🚀
 ![Profile View Counter](https://komarev.com/ghpvc/?username=ChristineNanu)